 A mobile health referrals system in Busia County, Kenya

 A critical element for ensuring that women and girls get the reproductive health care they need is an effective referrals system, linking communities with health-care facilities.
 In Busia County, Kenya, Ipas recently worked with county health officials, health-care providers and community members to design and test a mobile referrals system.
-It replaced logbooks and paper referral slips with smartphone applications and text messaging — and proved to be a promising way to link women and girls to reproductive health care, including abortion and contraceptive services.
+It replaced logbooks and paper referral slips with smartphone applications and text messaging — and proved to be a promising way to link women and girls to reproductive health care services.

 The problem(s) with paper

 Health referrals – whether for an initial consultation or follow-up care – are a common practice within health systems.
 Ideally, they ensure that clients get the best possible care closest to home.
-This is especially critical when it comes to services that are not used regularly but require timely access to care, such as abortion.
+This is especially critical when it comes to reproductive health services that are not used regularly but require timely access to care.

 In western Kenya, Busia County’s referral system, like any system reliant on paper, has inherent problems and challenges.
 Paper referral slips can, for example, get lost, damaged or filed in the wrong place.
 As Shadrack Juma, one of several community health volunteers (CHVs) who helped design and test the mobile referrals system, notes: